 Fraudulent concealment of facts of an unfair labor practice from a charging party tolls Section 10(b) as to both the violation and the remedy, unless the charging party failed to exercise due diligence.
 See Burgess Construction, 227 NLRB 765, 766 (1977) (fraudulent concealment found where the respondent fraudulently and deceitfully assured the union it would no longer employ carpenters), enfd.
-596 F.2d 378 (9th Cir.
-1979), cert. denied 444 U.S. 940 (1979), and cases cited there.
+596 F.2d 378 (9th Cir.), cert. denied 444 U.S. 940 (1979), and cases cited there.

-For the effects of fraud on the General Counsel, see the next section.
+For fraudulent concealment of facts from the General Counsel, see the next section.